edf1101/ECM2434/README.md

 - Haruka Kimura

 # Project Overview
-EcoPet was made to raise awareness of sustainability challenges on campus aswell as encouraging eco freinldy behaviour by engaging with an endangered pet
+EcoPet was made to raise awareness of sustainability challenges on campus aswell as encouraging eco friendly behaviour by engaging with an endangered pet

 # Details
 Users can register a profile on Ecopet and thier account detials are stored with compliance to GDPR regulations.